-As a part of our engagement with Home Insurance Company in Liquidation (Home or the Company), Ernst & Young LLP's (EY) Human Capital Practice has been asked to review the competitiveness of Home's compensation levels to current market levels and provide a letter summarizing our findings.
-The information included in this letter is based upon our knowledge and experience advising (1) insurance companies in liquidation, (2) non-insurance companies in liquidation, (3) a broad cross-section of companies undergoing financial restructurings and (4) the results of the competitive market studies we have historically completed on behalf of Home.
+As a part of our engagement with Home Insurance Company in Liquidation (Home or the Company), Ernst & Young LLP's (EY) People Advisory Services (PAS) Practice has been asked to review the competitiveness of Home's compensation levels provided to its employees relative to current market levels and provide a letter summarizing our findings.
+The information included in this letter is based upon information provided by Home and our knowledge and experience advising (1) insurance companies in liquidation, (2) non-insurance companies in liquidation, (3) a broad cross-section of companies undergoing financial restructurings and (4) the results of the competitive market studies we have historically completed on behalf of Home.